maliput/delphyne_gui/README.md

 # Build dependencies

-Delphyne GUI depends on a number of external dependencies.
+Delphyne depends on a number of external dependencies.
 To make the tools and libraries easy to develop with, we build them from source and install them into the workspace.
 Right now this is done manually, by running the following
 commands: